Travel status update

-Several countries in Europe and around Estonia have imposed restrictions on entry and/or international passenger traffic, and several ferry and flight operators have reduced their operations in and out of Estonia.
-Tallinn-Stockholm cruises are prohibited, while regular passenger ferry traffic between Estonia and Finland has been restored - see the latest info on websites of Tallink, Viking Line and Eckerö Line.
-There are some international flights from Tallinn airport, up to date flight information on Tallinn Airport website.
+Several countries in Europe as well as around Estonia have imposed restrictions on entry and/or international passenger traffic, and several ferry and flight operators have reduced their operations in and out of Estonia.
+See the latest info on websites of Tallink, Viking Line and Eckerö Line.
+There are several international flights from Tallinn airport, up to date flight information on Tallinn Airport website.

 Five facts for individual tourists and travel professionals about travelling to Estonia

 1. It is safe in Estonia.

 The government has established requirements on which the Health Board's guidelines for various companies providing tourism services are based.
 The most important among these is a requirement for people to disperse, i.e. to keep safe reasonable distance to each other when and where possible - in all public spaces, such as stores, service facilities as well as public indoor and outdoor venues.
 Dispersion must also be ensured at all public events.
 Reception and cashier desks are often equipped with physical protection screens.

 2. Wearing a mask depends on individual's own risk assessment.